apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-JWKS-Storage.md

 ## Custom

-It is possible to design and inject your own keystore generation strategy into CAS using the following `@Bean` that would be registered in a `@Configuration` class:
+It is possible to design and inject your own keystore generation strategy into CAS using the following `@Bean` that would be registered in a `@AutoConfiguration` class:

 ```java
 @Bean(initMethod = "generate")